Congratulations on your new puppy! Raising a dog is such an enjoyable experience filled with memorable moments and also a lot of responsibility.

 - Deworming: Treating roundworms and hookworms is important because these are the most common worms in puppies.
 This is a safe yellow-ish liquid that most puppies enjoy.

-- Flea and Tick Prevention: At 8 weeks, puppies are old enough to start Nexgard, a monthly chewable that protects against fleas and ticks.
+- Flea and Tick Prevention: At 8 weeks, puppies are old enough to start a monthly product that protects against fleas and ticks.
 At 6 months, dogs can switch to Bravecto, a chewable that lasts 3 months.